TheGeekOnSkates/breakaway-basic/README.md

 You can save this code to a file, and then load it later.
 If you use the extension ".bas" (which this BASIC doesn't require) you might also get some nice syntax highlighting in text editors, if you prefer to write your programs in that instead of entering the code into Breakaway BASIC directly.

+## The auto-run file

+If you want Breakaway BASIC to run certain instructions when it first starts, you can create a file in either your home folder or /etc called "breakaway.bas".
+This file should use line numbers, like any other Breakaway BASIC file (no direct mode).
+There is a sample breakaway.bas file included in this folder; it sets the background to blue and turns bold mode on (on my terminal), and then prints the title screen that used to be (before version 0.3) hard-coded into Breakaway BASIC itself.

 ## Building

 For now, the only supported build target is Linux, and the only library I use is GNU readline.
 To install it on Debian-based systems, run: